 The quarterly results vary based on the normal sales and expenditure patterns for CANTERRA SEEDS.
-The majority of seed deliveries and therefore sales occur during the period from January until May of each year.
+The majority of seed deliveries, and therefore sales, occur during the period from January until May of each year.
 More specifically, the most significant quarters for sales are generally the three months from January 1 to March 31, and the three months from April 1 to June 30.
-While "tech fee" or royalty revenue is generated from planting and sales that occur in the period from April 1 to June 30, CANTERRA SEEDS only records these sales when the information is reported to the Company.
+While "tech fee" or royalty fee revenue is generated from planting and sales that occur in the period from April 1 to June 30, CANTERRA SEEDS only records these sales when the information is reported to the Company.
 This generally means most of these sales are recorded during the quarter from July 1 to September 30.
 The type of sales that take place during each quarter cause a significant difference in the gross profit percentage recorded during that time.
+In addition, at the end of the third quarter for 2017/18 CANTERRA SEEDS estimated the amount of canola seed being returned based on initial reports.
+These returns ended up lower than the original estimates and caused a positive sales adjustment in Q4.

 Other revenue is recorded as it is incurred.
-In 2016/17, the Q4 results were much higher than the other quarters, as this is when billings for work done by the Company with its partners was ultimately realized and recorded, and when the final SRED adjustment was recorded.
+In 2017/18, the Q4 results were much higher than the other quarters.
+This is when billings for work done by the Company with its partners was ultimately realized and recorded and when the final SRED adjustment was recorded.

-Operating, general and administrative expenses stay relatively constant throughout the year.
-The main differences are the timing of when significant research and advertising expenditures are recorded during the year.
+Operating, general and administrative expenses generally stay relatively constant throughout the year.
+The main differences are the timing of when significant marketing expenditures are recorded during the year.

 The loss (income) from the joint venture by quarter is mainly determined by when sales are recorded in the accounts.
-With Meridian Seeds, sales occur either in Q3 (April 1 to June 30) with seed sales, or in Q4 (July 1 to September 30) with the receipt and recording of "tech fee" or royalty revenue.
+With Meridian Seeds, sales occur either in Q3 (April 1 to June 30) with seed sales, or in Q4 (July 1 to September 30) with the receipt and recording of "tech fee" or royalty fee revenue.
 Few sales are recorded in the Q1 and Q2 quarters.
 With Limagrain Cereals Research Canada, there are no revenues being recorded at present and the expenses were split fairly evenly throughout the year.

-Depreciation and amortization are generally consistent through the four quarters.
-The investments in tangible and intangible long-term assets occurred mainly in the last quarter, causing higher expenses in Q4 of 2016/17.
+Depreciation and amortization are generally consistent in the four quarters.
+The timing of when investments occur in tangible and intangible long-term assets will affect when some of these costs are incurred.